Summer 2025 Groups & Workshops

 This is an accordion element with a series of buttons that open and close related content panels.

-Meditation Drop-in
+Meditation Drop-In

 This group will include basic meditation instructions for those new to meditation followed by a group mindfulness meditation.
 Opportunity will be given for questions and discussion.
 In addition, each week a specialized meditation will be offered, for example: grounding and centering, body scan, movement meditation, compassion practices, emotional release practices, meditation with a mantra/point of focus, and breathing practices.
 This group is intended for both new and experienced meditators.
 You are welcome to drop in once at any point during the semester, though we encourage you to develop a regular weekly practice with us.